pra3torian89/codingprojects/README.md

 This repo contains individual projects grouped by technology or concept.
 Each project includes its own README (where applicable), and is self-contained with its own code, assets, and documentation.

-This is a **learning-first** repository — some code may not be production-grade, but each project helps build my understanding of a specific concept or technology.
+This is a **learning-first** repository — some [most] code may not be production-grade, but each project helps build my understanding of a specific concept or technology.

 ## Technologies Covered